Close Menu

 Check the switch for any signs of scorching, melting, or other damage.
 If the switch is defective, carefully dispose of it and replace it with a new one.

-How to Replace Light Switches Outlets
+How to Replace a Light Switch with an Electrical Outlet

 Connecting wires to the correct terminal screws on the new outlet

 The black wire connects to the brass screw terminals (hot) on the new outlet.
 The white wire connects to the silver screw terminals (neutral) on the new outlet.
 The green or bare copper wire connects to the green grounding screw.
+Use 14-gauge wire for 15-amp circuits; 12-gauge for 20-amp.
+Ensure your electrical box is at least 2.5 inches deep to accommodate the outlet.

 Securing the new outlet in the electrical box and attaching the faceplate